 Note: the terms salt spray, salt mist & salt fog are all in wide spread use within corrosion test standards.
 In this context they can be considered to be equivalent and interchangeable terms.

 Cosmetic Corrosion Lab Test

-This test is also referred to as a Cyclic Corrosion Test, often abbreviated to CCT.
+This method is also referred to as a Cyclic Corrosion Test, often abbreviated to CCT.

 For further information on SAE standards visit; www.sae.j2334.com